amichaikafka/Directed-graph/README.md

 * Second part - GraphAlgo inheritance from the abstract class GraphInterface
 * third part - Checking and comparing running times.

-We will now detail some of the main functions
+We will now detail some of the main functions:
 ### DiGraph
 * add_node - Adds a node to the graph by the node ID.
 * remove_node - removes a node from the graph.